State Delays High School Football, Volleyball | The Highlands Current

 Under the state plan, the soccer, cross-country and girls’ tennis teams at Haldane and Beacon and the girls’ swimming team at Beacon will be able to compete.
 The football and volleyball teams at Haldane and Beacon can practice with little or no contact but will not be able to compete.

-In addition, teams that are allowed to compete will not be able to travel outside their region or adjacent regions or counties for scrimmages or games until at least Oct.
+In addition, teams that are allowed to compete will not be able to travel outside their region or adjacent regions or counties until at least Oct.
 19.

 Under state health guidelines last updated on Aug.
 15, masks must be worn in common areas at games and when social distancing cannot be maintained.
 Each player is limited to two spectators.
 Coaches, trainers and other non-players must wear masks; athletes can wear masks unless they find it intolerable while playing.